-Make Up Policy: If an emergency arises and a student cannot submit assigned work on or before the scheduled due date or cannot take an exam on the scheduled date, the student must give notification to the instructor no less than 24 hours before the scheduled date and no more than 48 hours after the scheduled
+Make Up Policy: If an emergency arises and a student cannot submit assigned work on or before the scheduled due date or cannot take an exam on the scheduled date, the student must give notification to the instructor no less than 24 hours before the scheduled date or deadline.

 Financial Aid and Attendance: As of Fall 2014, all faculty members are required to document students' academic activity at the beginning of each course.
-In order to document that you began this course, please complete the provided academic activity by the end of the first week of classes, or as soon as possible after adding the course, but no later than January 12.
+In order to document that you began this course, please complete the provided academic activity by the end of the first week of classes, or as soon as possible after adding the course, but no later than August 25.
 Failure to do so will result in a delay in the disbursement of your financial aid.

-Grading Scale Rubric Description (%) 100 ≥ A > 90 Excellent, has a strong understanding of all concepts and is able to apply the concepts in all and novel situations.
-Has full mastery of the content of the course.
-B ≥ Good, has a strong understanding of most or all of the concepts and is able to apply them to stated and defined situations.
-C ≥ Satisfactory, has a basic understanding of the major concepts of the course and is able to apply to basic situations.
-D ≥ Below satisfactory, has a basic understanding of only the simple concepts and is able to apply to only a limited number of the most basic situations.
-F ≥ 0 Demonstrates no understanding of the course content.
+Grading Scale Rubric Description А Excellent, has a strong understanding of all concepts and is able to apply the concepts in all and novel situations.
+Has full mastery of the content of the course. В Good, has a strong understanding of most or all of the concepts and is able to apply them to stated and defined situations. С Satisfactory, has a basic understanding of the major concepts of the course and is able to apply to basic situations.
+D Below satisfactory, has a basic understanding of only the simple concepts and is able to apply to only a limited number of the most basic situations.
+F Demonstrates no understanding of the course content.